steadramon/ESPGeiger/docs/install/webinstall.md

 # Installation

 The installation process is powered by [ESP Web Tools](https://esphome.github.io/esp-web-tools/)

+The web installer requires the PC/Mac version of either Chrome or Edge.

 Ensure that the relevant drivers are installed for you device.
 Some information is provided on page if your device is not detected.